- Customer Stories

 Centralized management with easy-to-use, menu-driven workflows can eliminate tedious, error-prone CLI configuration.
 Intuitive, cloud-centric SD-WAN workflows drive instant expansion of new network end-points, without additional operational overhead, with zero-touch provisioning to remote locations and automated “single-click” expansion of connectivity and orchestration into cloud environments.

-A SD-WAN management console should give you a complete view of the enterprise network, from the hybrid WAN at branch locations, cloud infrastructure environments and even reaching to the end user with branch wireless and wired LAN networks.
+A SD-WAN managment console should give you a complete view of the enterprise network, from the hybrid WAN at branch locations, cloud infrastructure environments and even reaching to the end user with branch wireless and wired LAN networks.

 Look for global orchestration that allows you to apply software-defined and business policy-based orchestration across the entire connectivity fabric, spanning hybrid WANs, cloud networks and branch wireless and wired LANs.
 Intent-based policies should be expressed in the language of business—apps, users, locations, performance SLAs and security constraints.
 This eliminates the need for technical translation, intermediation and error-prone configuration updates.